anniehedgpeth/anniehedgpeth.github.io/_drafts/mysql-and-attributes.markdown

 ---
 layout: post
-title:  "InSpec Basics: Day 9 - Attributes"
+title:  "InSpec Basics: Day 10 - Attributes with Environment Variables"
-date:   2016-09-30 12:00:00
+date:   2016-11-08 12:00:00
 categories: chef, chef compliance, inspec, security, tutorial, inspec tutorial, devsecops, devsecops, devops, attributes, envrionment variables
 tags: chef, chef compliance, inspec, security, tutorial, inspec tutorial, devsecops, devsecops, devops, attributes, envrionment variables
-image: /assets/article_images/2016-09-30-inspec-basics-9/inspec-basics-9.jpg
+image: /assets/article_images/2016-09-30-inspec-basics-10/inspec-basics-10.jpg
-image2: /assets/article_images/2016-09-30-inspec-basics-9/inspec-basics-9-mobile.jpg
+image2: /assets/article_images/2016-09-30-inspec-basics-10/inspec-basics-10-mobile.jpg
 ---
-Y'all, I've been in [InSpec](http://inspec.io/) heaven lately.
-I'm on a [project](https://www.10thmagnitude.com/) right now where I'm supposed to create an InSpec profile that tests the build configuration of a machine within a pipeline in TeamCity.
-Seems easy enough, but the challenge is testing all of the different environments and making sure the correct Mysql passwords are entered in for each enviroment.
+My last post about attributes was really born out of this issue I had had creating an InSpec profile that tests the build configuration of a machine within a pipeline in TeamCity and testing all of the different environments, making sure the correct Mysql passwords were entered in for each enviroment.
+In my last post, I had given you a crash course in how to use attributes,so now I'm going to show you how I used attributes to create the passwords that I needed using environment variables.

 But first, if you've missed out on any of my tutorials, you can find them here: